 Both methane and carbon dioxide warm the atmosphere, but the two greenhouse gases behave very differently, with methane seen as able to provide quick and cheap solution to cutting GHGs emissions.

 A single CO2 molecule causes less warming, but its impact lingers for hundreds of years and accumulates in the atmosphere.
+This means that even if emissions were immediately and dramatically reduced it would not have an effect on the climate until later in the century.
 The lifespan of methane on the other hand is short-lived, lasting around 12 years, making this otherwise potent gas easier to tackle.
+So, reducing methane emissions now would have an impact in the near term and is critical for helping keep the world on a path to 1.5°C.

-The report singles out CH4 as responsible for almost one-third (0.3C of the 1.1C) of the overall global heating.
+The report singles out CH4 as responsible for almost half (0.5C of the 1.1C) of the overall global warming, second only to CO2.
 Methane is not only accelerating climate breakdown, it is also contaminating the air we breathe, generating ground-level ozone that harms people’s health, crops, and ecosystems.

 So far, no serious action has been taken to limit methane emissions.
 Now the reduction of human-caused methane emissions in the energy sector is presented as the most rapid and cost-effective approach, implying simple solutions such as stopping the venting of gas and properly sealing equipment.
 The EU methane strategy proposes the very same approach.